Categories and Load Types Categories and Load Types

 will apply 50 percent of load group A_NAME, and one half of load group B_NAME.

-The -TIME and -PERIODIC options define multipliers which vary with time.
-Here, NAME is the name of either a LOAD_GROUP or a user defined load set.
-For both options, one simply specifies a set of multiplier pairs.
-At each event during a time domain simulation, MOSES will interpolate a multiplier from the specified values.
-If the -TIME option is used, the last value in the list will be used for times larger than the last.
-If the -PERIODIC option is used, then the defined values will be repeated with a period of the last time in the list.
+The -TIME option define multipliers which vary with time.
+Here, NAME is the name of either a LOAD_GROUP or a user defined load set and C_NAME is the name of a curve which has been previously defined with a &DATA CURVE TIME command.
+At each event during a time domain simulation, MOSES will interpolate a multiplier from the specified curve.
 If NAME is later specified with -LOAD_GROUP or -FORCE options, the time variation will be "turned off".

 The last two options control the load type multipliers for Categories.
 The -CATEGORY option allows one to control the multipliers for all load types while the -MARGIN option sets only the #DEAD, or weight, multiplier.
 Here, VAL(i) are the same as for the load group and load set options, while VAL_INC(i) are increases; i.e. the multiplier is really 100 or 1 plus VAL_INC depending upon -PERCENT or -FRACTION option in effect.
 Here, :CAT(i) is a selector for the Categories for which multipliers will be set and :NAME(i) are selectors for the load types.
 For example: